revk/ESP32-Faikin/README.md

 # Building

 Git clone this `--recursive` to get all the submodules, and it should build with just `make`.
-That actually runs the normal `idf.py` to build. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.
-You will need a programming lead, e.g. https://github.com/revk/Shelly-Tasmotizer-PCB or similar.
+There are make targets for other variables, but this hardware is the `make pico` version.
+The `make` actually runs the normal `idf.py` to build with then uses cmake. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.
+You will need a programming lead, e.g. https://github.com/revk/Shelly-Tasmotizer-PCB or similar, and of course the full ESP IDF environment.

 # Complete module in 3D printed case